killerducky/killerducky.github.io/go/intro.md

 # Playing on [OGS](https://online-go.com/)
 * You must create an account to play.
 * Go to Play screen, use Quick Match finder.
-Turn 9x9 on and 19x19 off, and click Normal (5 minutes maintime, then overtime of 30 seconds per move).
+Turn 9x9 on and 19x19 off, and pick 3m+10s.
 * Challenging a friend:
-  * Top left menu
-  * Search (top menu item -- it's hard to see!)
+  * Search (last spot in top row menu)
   * Type first part of their name
   * Click their name
   * Challenge